 - Bring three quarts of water to a boil and add in the noodles.
 They should take 7-9 minutes but as they boil, check their consistency for a texture you prefer.
-Note that you want the noodles to be more firm because they will soften when added to the dish.

 - In a large pan or a wok, heat the olive oil over medium-high heat.
 While it warms, cover the bear meat in the Montreal seasoning and garlic powder, making sure all sides are covered in seasoning.